Colonel Tye

 Titus Cornelius, also known as Titus, Tye, and famously as Colonel Tye (c.
-1753 – 1780), was a slave of African descent in the Province of New Jersey who escaped from his master and fought as a Black Loyalist during the American Revolutionary War; he was known for his leadership and fighting skills.
+1753 – September 1780), was a slave of African descent in the Province of New Jersey who escaped from his master and fought as a Black Loyalist during the American Revolutionary War; he was known for his leadership and fighting skills.
 He fought with a volunteer corps of escaped Virginia Colony slaves in the Ethiopian Regiment, and he led the Black Brigade associators.
 Tye died from tetanus from a musket wound in the wrist following a short siege in September 1780 against Captain Joshua Huddy.
 He was one of the most feared and effective guerrilla leaders opposing the American patriot forces in central New Jersey.

 Early life and slavery

-Titus Cornelius was born into slavery in Colt's Neck, Monmouth County, Province of New Jersey and originally owned by John Corlies, a Quaker.
+Titus Cornelius was born into slavery in Colt's Neck, Monmouth County, New Jersey and originally owned by John Corlies, a Quaker.
 Corlies' farm was located along the Navesink River, near the town of Shrewsbury, and Titus was enslaved there in his early life.
-At the onset of the American Revolution, there were about 8,200 slaves in the Province of New Jersey, second only to the Province of New York among the northern American colonies, in both the number and percentage of African Americans.
+At the onset of the American Revolution, there were about 8,200 slaves in the New Jersey, second only to New York among the northern American colonies, in both the number and percentage of African Americans.
 Corlies, Titus's owner, held slaves despite his denomination's increasing opposition to slavery.

 By the 1760s, it was Quaker practice to teach slaves how to read and write and to free them at age 21.
 Yet, Corlies gave his slaves "no learning [and was] not inclined to give them any".
 Known to be hard on his slaves, Corlies severely whipped them for minor causes.
-Corlies also kept his slaves past the age of 21, and he was one of the last slaveholders in the region.
+Corlies also kept his slaves past the age of 21, and was one of the last slaveholders in the region.
 In late 1775, a delegation from the Shrewsbury Meeting of the Society of Friends approached Corlies about his treatment of his slaves.